 2. Grand Ole Opry House

-On the map, the Grand Ole Opry puts things to do in Nashville as the “Country Music Capital of the World.”
+On the map, the Grand Ole Opry is the “Country Music Capital of the World.”
 It began in 1925 as a radio show.
 The Grand Ole Opry has called several places home (including the Ryman Auditorium) but has always hosted country performers from legends like Loretta Lynn and Dolly Parton to people’s favorites like Brad Paisley, Carrie Underwood, and Keith Urban.
-This is one of the best things to do in Nashville.

-A trip to things to do in Nashville isn’t ever complete without stopping by the Grand Ole Opry House for a tour to look back through the ages.
+A trip isn’t ever complete without stopping by the Grand Ole Opry House for a tour to look back through the ages.
 You can also get a behind-the-scenes look with either a daytime backstage tour or a post-show tour.

 According to the recent visitors, the guides were very knowledgeable, gave them a glimpse of the dressing rooms, and offered many fun facts about the institution.
 They added that the live music performances here are a can’t-miss.